Achaaab/Bragi/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
-* Java 14 (depending on your IDE, you may have to add the JVM option `--enable-preview`)
+* Java 17+
 * Maven 3.6.1
 * Git 2.17.1
 ### Installing
-* Clone the repository from github.com:
+* Clone the repository from GitHub:
 ```
 git clone git@github.com:Achaaab/Bragi.git
 ```
 * Import the project Bragi in your IDE.
-* Run the main class `com.github.achaaab.bragi.Test`.
+* Run the test class `com.github.achaaab.bragi.Test`.
 ## Examples
 ### MP3Player connected to Speaker
 ```java